6 Questions to Ask Potential Medical Malpractice Lawyers

 After her son’s cesarean-section birth, Nicole was told he was in the NICU due to various complications.
 The doctor told Nicole her son would probably have cerebral palsy.
 Angry and convinced medical malpractice was at play, Nicole started hunting for a lawyer.
 Various attorneys turned her down, and one even told her to stop looking.

-Undeterred, Nicole continued her search for the right lawyer, which led to my firm, Janet, Jenner & Suggs, LLC.
+Undeterred, Nicole continued her search for the right lawyer, which led to my firm, Janet, Janet & Suggs, LLC.
 Eight years later, we won the case and $33 million for Nicole and her son.

 Medical malpractice cases are extremely complex and demanding, and firms that take them on expend lots of resources to bring them to trial.
 It can take time to find the right one to fit your needs.
-As you search for the right attorney for your case, consider these six questions to ask any prospective lawyer or law firm.
+As you search for the right attorney for your case, consider these six questions to ask any prospective personal injury lawyer or law firm.

 1. How Extensive Is Your Medical Knowledge?